 - (1) Remove the hood.
-(See page 23 for hood removal and installation procedures.) - (2) Rinse the engine and engine compartment with a small amount of water.
-NOTICE: Do not use high-pressure water when rinsing the engine or engine compartment as severe engine damage could result.
-[ECJ00571]
+(See page 22 for hood removal and installation procedures.) - (2) Rinse the engine and engine compartment with a small amount of water.
+NOTICE: Do not use high-pressure water when rinsing the engine or en-

-- (3) Wipe the engine and engine compartment with a dry cloth. - (4) Wash down the hull, deck, and jet pump with fresh water. - (5) Wipe the hull, deck, and jet pump with a dry cloth. - (6) Wipe all vinyl and rubber components, such as the engine compartment seals, with a vinyl protectant. - (7) To minimize corrosion, spray metallic parts of the hull, deck, and engine with a rust inhibitor. - (8) Allow the engine compartment to air dry completely before installing the hood. - Securely install the hood in its original position.
+- gine compartment as severe engine damage could result.
+[ECJ00571] - (3) Wipe the engine and engine compartment with a dry cloth. - (4) Wash down the hull and jet pump with fresh water. - (5) Wipe the hull and jet pump with a dry cloth. - (6) Wipe all vinyl and rubber components, such as the engine compartment seals, with a vinyl protectant. - (7) To minimize corrosion, spray metallic parts of the hull with a rust inhibitor. - (8) Allow the engine compartment to air dry completely before installing the hood. - (9) Install the hood in its original position.